Swagat321/hw2/README.md

-# hw2
+# Repo for Homework 2
-Repo storing hw2 of stor 390
+Description for Homework 2 for Stor 390: Morality of Machine Learning.